ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 {{< table_of_contents >}}

+## What is Monte Carlo simulation?

+---

+Generally speaking, Monte Carlo methods consist of a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
+This technique is used in areas such as physics, finance, engineering, project management, insurance, and transportation, where a numerical result is needed and the underlying theory is difficult and/or unavailable.
+It was invented by [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann) and [Stanisław  Ulam](https://en.wikipedia.org/wiki/Stanislaw_Ulam) during World War II to improve decision making under uncertain conditions.
+It was named after a well-known casino town, called Monaco, since the element of chance is core to the modeling approach, similar to a game of roulette.

+If you are new to the subject, you may find it useful to read this [IBM article](https://www.ibm.com/cloud/learn/monte-carlo-simulation) and get acquainted with the concept first.

+>"Unlike a normal forecasting model, Monte Carlo Simulation predicts a set of outcomes based on an estimated range of values versus a set of fixed input values.
+In other words, a Monte Carlo Simulation builds a model of possible results by leveraging a probability distribution, such as a uniform or normal distribution, for any variable that has inherent uncertainty.
+It, then, recalculates the results over and over, each time using a different set of random numbers between the minimum and maximum values.
+In a typical Monte Carlo experiment, this exercise can be repeated thousands of times to produce a large number of likely outcomes."
+[IBM](https://www.ibm.com/cloud/learn/monte-carlo-simulation)

 ## First examples

 ---

 Let's start our journey with some basic, and even textbook, examples of Monte Carlo simulations.
 You're going to notice a pattern when implementing this method.
-Use it to create or try your own examples.
+Use it to create or try your examples.

 ### Estimating $\pi$